tytydraco/yessleep/out/Equinox.md

 I'd imagined the moment I'd see it again, over and over, in my dreams.
 Wondered if it'd found some other molding jack-o-lantern to wear as a head.
 If I'd see my Dad's dried blood on its sickle-hand.
 I turn around the back of the house, and I see it.
 Sure enough, a thing on its post.
 Almost.

 You never forget something like that.
 The rotting smile and eyes bleeding with pumpkin guts.
 Its overalls and green shirt.
 But that isn't what I see, any of it.
 A red shirt and blue jeans, covered in dust, weathered and tattered with time.
 Straw seeps out of a gash in the center of his chest.
 The head is a cross-stitched sack of thatch with the eyes and mouth sewn shut.
-And little brown hat sits on his downturned head.
+A little brown hat sits on his downturned head.
+Even the sickle's on the wrong hand.
 The closer I get, the more I see just how tall he is, stretched out on the post.
 Crows pecking at his ears and rubber nose fly away at my approach.

 I look up to see him facing down, one head length over me as I look.
 And the more I look, the more I *feel* what happened.
 More than remember, I still hear his screams.
 And mine.
 And that monster's.
 But it wasn't the same now.
 I look at his leathery face, and the stitches across its mouth, as something in me forces me to stay, to look closer.
 Part of me knew, but I needed more.
 I reach into my pocket and flip open my knife.
 One arm grabs onto his soft shoulder while the small blade wrenches into the scarecrow's mouth.
 Through the thatch, through the stitch-string and straw, I cut.